tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters is bdq:Empty or the value is not a number; COMPLIANT if the value of dwc:minimumElevationInMeters is within the range of bdq:minimumValidElevationInMeters to bdq:maximumValidElevationInMeters inclusive; otherwise NOT_COMPLIANT</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumElevationInMeters is bdqval:Empty or the value is not a number; COMPLIANT if the value of dwc:minimumElevationInMeters is within the range of bdqval:minimumValidElevationInMeters to bdqval:maximumValidElevationInMeters inclusive; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>